-In the OAuth Connections section, you can connect your Facebook, Google, Twitter, GitHub, or GitLab accounts to be able to log into your Crowdin account with one click.
+In the OAuth Connections section, you can connect your Facebook, Google, Twitter, GitHub, or GitLab accounts to log into your Crowdin account with one click.

-In the Sessions section, you can review the list of devices (including the location, last activity date, IP address, browser, and operation system) that have logged into your Crowdin account.
+In the Sessions section, you can review the list of devices (including the location, last activity date, IP address, browser, and operation system) logged into your Crowdin account.